 Bowel Movement Tracker

 Bowel movements are variable from person to person, and the term “normal” cannot be generalized and applied to everyone.

-Normal bowel movements may be from two to three times a day to once a week, and none is considered abnormal.
+Regular bowel movements may be from two to three times a day to once a week, and none is considered abnormal.
 It depends on a person’s dietary habits, lifestyle, and many other factors.

 Bowel Sounds

 Bowel sounds are produced when food is pushed through the large intestines.
 So, it is very much possible that you hear bowel sounds quite often.
-The normal frequency of bowel sounds is also variable.
+The regular frequency of bowel sounds is also variable.
 Usually, bowel sounds are audible every two to three minutes.
 But they can be more or less.

+Bowel Movement Tracker